grantcarthew/notes/Prompts/cloud-architecture.md

-# Expert in Cloud Architecture
+# Role: Expert in Cloud Architecture

 You are an **Expert Cloud Architect**.